 - Presenting suitable transfer credits from another accredited institution.

 MPE refers to either the unproctored Math Placement Exam or the proctored Math Challenge Exam.
 The MPE covers pre-college algebra and college algebra, logarithmic and exponential functions, and trigonometry.
-All entering freshmen are required to take the MPE, unless they can satisfy point 2 or 4 above.
-All other students must also take the MPE and obtain a satisfactory score before taking any mathematics course, unless they can satisfy either points 2 or 4 above.
+All entering freshmen are required to take the MPE, unless they can satisfy points 2 or 4 above.
+All other students must also take the MPE and obtain a satisfactory score before taking any mathematics course, unless they can satisfy either point 2 or 4 above.

 A student who displays proficiency on the MPE may place out of one or more of the pre-calculus courses—MATH 117, MATH 118, MATH 124, MATH 125, and MATH 126 without earning credit.
 Placement out of a course on the MPE will satisfy prerequisites for other classes.
 A student who demonstrates a higher level of proficiency on the Math Challenge Exam may earn credit in one or more of those courses.
 Only earned credits count toward the three-credit University mathematics requirement, i.e. placement out of a course will not satisfy the CSU mathematics requirement.